CERTCC/CERT-Guide-to-CVD/docs/tutorials/terminology.md

 800-40 provides a Guide to Enterprise Patch Management Technologies
 \[18\].
 VM practices also appear within the Vulnerability Analysis and Resolution operational process of the CERT RMM \[2\].

-### Vulnerability Analysis and Resolution (VAR)
-Vulnerability Analysis and Resolution (VAR) is an operational process described within the CERT RMM that closely overlaps with the concept of Vulnerability Management.
-Although the RMM is designed with a focus on operational resilience for organizations, there is sufficient overlap with our topic that it's worth highlighting here.
-Within the RMM's VAR process area, a number of goals and practices are identified:

--   Prepare for Vulnerability Analysis and Resolution.
--   Establish Scope -- The assets and operational environments that must be examined for vulnerabilities are identified.
--   Establish a Vulnerability Analysis and Resolution Strategy.
--   Establish and maintain a process for identifying and analyzing vulnerabilities.
--   Identify Sources of Vulnerability Information.
--   Discover Vulnerabilities.
--   Analyze Vulnerabilities to determine whether they need to be reduced or eliminated.
--   Manage Exposure to Vulnerabilities -- Strategies are developed and implemented to manage exposure to identified vulnerabilities.
--   Identify Root Causes -- The root causes of vulnerabilities are examined to improve vulnerability analysis and resolution and reduce organizational exposure.
-Perform review of identified vulnerabilities to determine and address underlying causes.

 ## Products and Instances
 In talking about things that have vulnerabilities, we try to maintain a